typelevel/cats-effect/site/src/main/tut/io.md

 nonParallel.unsafeRunSync()
 ```

 With `IO` thread forking or call-stack shifting has to be explicit.
-This goes for `parMapN` or for `start` as well.
-So scheduling fairness is a concern, then asynchronous boundaries have to be explicit.
+This goes for `parMapN` and for `start` as well.
+If scheduling fairness is a concern, then asynchronous boundaries have to be explicit.

 ## Concurrency